uyedaj/macrophy_course/projects/PAUP_lab/paup.md

 We're going to make a directory for your results.
 Make the folder your username
 ```
-mkdir juyeda
+mkdir username
 ```

 ## Getting started with PAUP\*
-Today, we are working with data that has been simulated on a bear phylogeny.
+Today, we are working with data that has been simulated on a bear phylogeny in R using the [following script](./simulatingData.R) and the program `seq-gen`.
 Let's look at the phylogeny itself and how it is stored.
 ```
 more bears.tre